 What voice or writing style should I employ?

-Primarily, this post should feature raw feelings, doubts, concerns, and instincts.
+Primarily, this post should feature raw feelings, doubts, concerns, and instincts, but be sure to approach each piece from the view of a mentor.
 We are not interested in pleasant-sounding answers to complex problems of global struggle; we are interested in hearing your honest, poignant, even troubling ‘teaching moments’, and the questions they prompt in your heart.
 Human interest stories get clicks, and clicks can help establish a new culture, so be sure to write at a human level, minimizing jargon and technical language.
 Don’t be afraid to be controversial!

 I’m stuck.
 Got any prompts?